comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 ### Viewing Images from the camera

-> NOTE: early in the semester, I will not have the cameras installed on all of the robots.
-For now, you can skip this.
+> NOTE: not all Neatos will have a camera installed.

 Startup ```rqt```.